 Mount Tabor First Baptist Church was established following the Civil War, during the Reconstruction Era.
 The church was organized during a Wednesday “Prayer Meeting” on September 15, 1869 in Florida.
 The original meeting place was in the Hudson Building.
 The second meeting place was a nicely constructed brush arbor.
 The arbor consisted of an open-sided shelter, constructed using vertical poles driven into the ground with additional poles laid across the top as support for a roof of cut branches or hay.

 On Sunday, April 7, 1991, Reverend Karl Flagg accepted the call to serve as pastoral leader of Mt.
 Tabor and has served as pastor for the last 27 years.
-The church congregation moved across town in November 1997, shuttering this building in the process.
+The church congregation moved across town in November 1997.
+This building was shuttered in the process.